bhavaygg/InSTAnT/README.md

 ```
 obj.load_preprocessed_data(data = f'data/u2os_new/data_processed.csv')
 ```

+**Note** - The function also supports loading an AnnData object.
+Currently, we only accept files in `.h5ad` format.
+Since, Anndata objects are not natively designed for subcellular datasets, we expect the `.csv` file containing the transcript information to be present in `adata.uns['transcripts']`.
+If you wish to run differential colocalization, cell type labels are required, which are expected in `adata.obs` while for spatial modulation, cell locations are required, which are expected in `adata.uns['cell_locations']`.
+If an AnnData object is provided during this loading, all the subsequent outputs are saved and updated in the specified file.

 The dataframe is loaded in the object variable `df` and can be accessed through `obj.df`.
 After the data has been loaded, we can calculate each cell's proximal gene pairs using the `run_ProximalPairs()` function.
 The following arguments are used by `run_ProximalPairs()`
   - `distance_threshold`: *(Integer)* Distance threshold at which to consider 2 genes proximal.